-The scheme is part of the recovery plan from the pandemic and is designed to help young people in the 16 – 24 year old age group but is also a benefit to businesses.
-It provides financial support to the employer and the chance to enter the job market for young people, the scheme gives genuine opportunities.
+The kickstart scheme for businesses is part of the recovery plan from the pandemic which is designed to help young people in the 16 – 24 year old age group but is also a benefit to businesses.
+It provides financial support to the employer and also the chance to enter the job market for young people, the scheme gives genuine opportunities.

 There are many benefits by taking part in the scheme – benefits for both the employer and the apprentice.

 Benefits for the employer –

 - You gain a new and enthusiastic for their business

 - You help a young person into the world of work

 - The government pays the relevant National Minimum Wage for 25 hours per week – and pays all National Insurance contributions

 Benefits for the apprentice –